-being $F^a_{\mu \rho }=\partial _\mu A^a_\rho -\partial _\rho A^a_\mu + gC^a_{bc}A^b_\mu A^c_\rho$ the non-abelian field strength tensor, $A^a_\mu$ the gluon fields, $J^\mu_a$ the color charge sources, $C^a _{bc}$ the structure constants of the Lie algebra associated to the $SU(3)$ gauge group, $g$ the running coupling constant and $a, b, c=1, 2 , ..., 8$.
-The first term of Eq. (\ref{lagran}) describes the kinetic energy of the eight gluon fields and their respective auto-interactions.
-The second term describes the interaction of the gluon fields with the quark fields.
-Applying the variational methods of the classical field theory, we obtain that the equations of motion of the SU(3) Yang-Mills theory with color charge sources are:
+is the non-abelian field strength tensor, $A^a_\mu$ the gluon fields, $J^\mu_a$ the color charge sources, $C^a _{bc}$ the structure constants of Lie algebra associated to the $SU(3)$ gauge group, $g$ the running coupling constant and $a, b, c=1, 2 , ..., 8$.
+The first term of Eq. (\ref{lagran}) describes the kinetic energy of eight gluon fields and their respective auto-interactions.
+The second term describes the interactions of the gluon fields with the fermionic fields.
+Applying the variational method of the Classical Field Theory, we obtain that the equations of motion for the SU(3) Yang-Mills theory with color charge sources are

-where $\lambda_b$ are the Gell-Mann matrices and $\psi$ the quark fields.
-The equations of motion given by Eq. (\ref{yms}) represent a system of non-lineal equations, whose solutions contain at least the components of the SU(3) gauge field which are Coulomb like or linear in the distance between quarks.
-In this way, the solutions of Eq. (\ref{yms}) can model the quark confinement \cite{yu1}.
-Since the Coulomb potential is solution of the equations of motion of the classical electrodynamics, in a problem with fermionic sources, it is relevant to ask us under which conditions the equations of motion of the SU(3) Yang-Mills theory have the same form as those of the electrodynamics.
-The main goal of this section is to answer this question starting from the non-abelian equations of motion given by Eq. (\ref{yms}).